NKapelle/NKapelle.github.io/_pages/publications.md

 ## Dissertation

 Kapelle, N. (2020). *May your wealth be easily divisible by two: Marital dissolution and personal wealth of German men and women over the life course* [Doctoral dissertation].
 Brisbane: Institute for Social Science Research, University of Queensland.
 [PDF](/files/phd_thesis.pdf)

+## Other

+Gruijters, R. J., Kapelle, N., Van Winkle, Z., & Fasang, A. (2024) [Millennials’ Wealth Is Finally Growing — But So Is Inequality](https://inequality.org/research/generational-wealth-inequality/). *Inequality.org*

 ## Work-in progress